PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 - They are living in the “last days” and “last hour”15 and the prophecies in the O.T. are for U.S., Britain and other English speaking nations today.
 The Great Tribulation (believed to be 3 l/2 years in duration) is imminent.
 A “United States of Europe” with Germany at its head, is to arise and attack the United States and other English-speaking nations.

-- Anyone not in the PCG is considered Laodicean and they “must give up their lives to prove themselves to God.”16 PCG members who are not obedient enough to be taken to the “place of safety” (which was originally thought to be Petra17) will go into captivity and either be martyred or suffer the seven last great plagues and the wrath of God.
+- PCG members who are not loyal in order to be taken to the “place of safety” (which was originally thought to be Petra17) will go into captivity and either be martyred or suffer the seven last great plagues and the wrath of God.